stijn-dejongh/lovecraft_public_domain/raw_converts/oa.md

 dawn brought us back to sanity; a sanity which made of that glimpse of mine a closed topic--something not to be explained or thought of again.

-  We gave out only partial reports to the press, and later on co&ouml;perated with the papers in making other suppressions.
+  We gave out only partial reports to the press, and later on coöperated with the papers in making other suppressions.
 For example, when the autopsy shewed the brain and several other internal organs of the petrified Fijian to be fresh and unpetrified, though hermetically sealed by the petrification of the exterior flesh--an anomaly about which physicians